-The following is a step-by-step guide of how to migrate Task/To Do Items Notes/Domino/NSF to Microsoft Exchange/Outlook 2013/2016:
+The following is a step-by-step guide of how to migrate Task/To Do Items from Domino/Notes/NSF to Office 365:

 - 1. Select the Task/To Do button to configure the task choices. - 2.
 Select Domino/Notes/NSF from the From drop down selection box in the Source pane located on the left side of the screen, and then enter the required information for your task application. - 3.
-Choose Exchange Server 2013/2016 from the To drop down selection box in the Target pane located on the right side of the screen, and then enter the required information for your target task application. - 4.
+Choose Office 365 from the To drop down selection box in the Target pane located on the right side of the screen, and then enter the required information for your target task application. - 4.
 Type in the alternate target task folder name if this is an option on your screen.
 Leave this entry blank to accept the default task folder. - 5.
-Insert the different batch variables in the appropriate source and target locations, as desbribed in Section 4 above. - Once the required information is entered check the Enable Migration checkbox.
+Insert the different batch variables in the appropriate source and target locations, as desbribed in Section 4 above. - 6.
+Once the required information is entered check the Enable Migration checkbox.
 Notice, the green checkmark appears on the Task/To Do button after you check the Enable Migration checkbox. - 7.
 Select the Start Batch Migration button to begin the task migration.
 The Migration Monitor will start and show you the migration progress. - 8.
 Once complete, select the OK button to go back to the main screen.

-Section 11: Custom Options
+Section 12: Custom Options

 Custom Options are additional settings that allow you to alter the default behavior of Transend Migrator.
-There are hundreds of custom options to choose from.
-You do not have to enable custom options, but you can use these options if you want to alter the default settings.
 All Custom Options are detailed in the Help File.